-This year, experts predict that the leaves will be at their peak during mid-to-late October.
-Specifically, the Smoky Mountains Fall Foliage Map, indicates that the majority of New Jersey will see the most vibrant orange and red leaves between October 12th and 19th, with Northwestern New Jersey changing first, and coastal New Jersey changing last.
+It may say fall on the calendar, but the leaves haven’t started to change quite yet.
+Full foliage is predicted to be at its peak in our area during mid-to-late October.
+Specifically, the Smoky Mountains Fall Foliage Map, indicates that the majority of New Jersey will see the most vibrant orange and red leaves between October 11th and 18th, with Northwestern New Jersey changing first, and coastal New Jersey changing last.
+If you are heading up to New York State, or looking to go out to Pennsylvania, make sure to check the map for when leaves change as it might be earlier.
 To maximize on all of this natural beauty, here is a list of incredible locations to enjoy this autumn outdoors.

 National Park Sites to Try: